‘Don’t want people getting sicker’: Baker urges ill residents to seek care as hospitals report sharp decline in ER visits

 “We have seen patients, an 80 percent decline, with stroke symptoms — meaning speech impairment, visual changes — wait at home and not seek care,” Shendell-Falik said.
 “That was one month ago, a total of an 80 percent decline.
 Those patients are starting to arrive at Baystate Medical Center.
 They are seriously ill, and many of them have lifelong, debilitating consequences for waiting.”

-Hospital officials said another reason for a possible drop in emergency room visits are fewer car accidents because of Baker’s stay-home advisory.
+Hospital officials said another reason for a possible drop in emergency room visits are fewer car accidents and less workplace stress because of Baker’s stay-home advisory.

 “We don’t want people getting sicker or exacerbating an illness or an injury,” Baker added.

-The Baker administration also played a PSA urged residents to seek medical care if needed.
-It will be played on all Boston television stations starting Thursday.
+The Baker administration also played a message from the Boston medical community that urged residents to seek medical care if needed.
+A series of similar public service announcement will be played on all Boston television stations starting Thursday.

 Watch the PSA below: